Recovery: 1-2 weeks

 Breast Reduction FAQs

 Breast reduction involves decreasing the size of the breasts by tailoring the breast envelope and decreasing the amount of breast gland.
 During this process, the nipple is lifted to its ideal position on what will be the new breast mound.
-Breast reduction can be performed through a scar around the areola or with a lollipop incision.
-Sometimes, depending on the size of the breast and incision is also needed in the inframammary fold.
+Breast reduction can be performed through an incision around the areola or with a lollipop incision.
+Sometimes, depending on the size of the breast, an incision is also needed in the inframammary fold.

-Breast reduction surgery takes 2 ½-4 hours.
+Breast reduction surgery takes two to four hours.
 It’s performed in the hospital using general anesthesia.
-You will be able to go home the day of your breast reduction procedure but should have someone there to drive you home and care for you for the first 24 hours.
-Recovery will then take 1-2 weeks with several months to show the final results of your procedure.
+You will be able to go home the day of your breast reduction procedure but should have someone there to drive you home and care for you during the first 24 hours.
+Recovery will then take one to two weeks with several months to show the final results of your procedure.

 Its possible to experience breast growth after a reduction procedure, especially with weight fluctuations or pregnancy.
 Its important to be at a stable weight and have no future plans for pregnancy before undergoing your procedure.